shevaoner/shevaoner/README.md

 - 👋 Hi, I’m Missa Joy
-- 👀 I’m interested in crypto
+- 👀 I’m interested in Freedom through Crypto!
+I love Basketball and Football.
+I want to commit to philanthropic projects dedicated to helping incarcerated people and reforming laws especially surrounding drug addiction as well as Independent music labels and Independent musicians.
 - 🌱 I’m currently learning IT
 - 💞️ I’m looking to collaborate on OnChain OnBlock Projects
 - 📫 How to reach me shevaoner@me.com